 Now concerning the ministering [service] to the saints [in Jerusalem],

-Chapter nine continues the argument of chapter eight.
+Chapter 9 continues the argument of chapter 8.
 The word “saints” communicates the idea of a group of people God set apart as His own; that is, Christians.

 it is superfluous for me to write to you;

-There was no need for Paul to go into a great deal about the collection for the saints in Jerusalem because it was not a new issue to the Corinthians.
+There was no need for Paul to go into great detail about the collection for the saints in Jerusalem because it was not a new issue to the Corinthians.

 Paul gave the Corinthians an opportunity to demonstrate the authenticity of their commitment to donate to the impoverished Jerusalem church.

 about which I boast of you to the Macedonians [northern Greece],

 Paul boasted about the Corinthians giving to the Macedonians (2 Co 8:1-5), but the apostle himself became an issue in the church in the interim.
 This slowed their collection for Jerusalem.

 that Achaia [southern Greece] was ready [prepared] a year ago;